maazrk/Brain-Informatics-using-Deep-Learning/README.md

 ##Note

-Since the dataset consist is very small, a reliable level of accuracy is not achieved
+Since the dataset used is very small, a reliable level of accuracy is not achieved